ChilliCream/graphql-workshop/schema-federation-with-hotchocolate/README.md

    ![Test Gateway](images/test-gateway-2.png)

 1. Next, we will integrate the products.
-For this lets head over to the products project and open the `Startup.cs`.
+For this, let's head over to the products project and open the `Startup.cs`.

 1. Add the Redis `ConnectionMultiplexer` as a service.